 I ordered a glass of Canadian white wine.

 Despite the flight delays, I would fly with WestJet again.
 Their no-frills service was straightforward, especially for price sensitive travelers.
+By the way, during my second trip to Toronto in June 2018, I flew with WestJet again and had a very similar experience.

 Back in April, WestJet announced that by the end of 2017, it plans to launch a new ultra-low-cost-carrier (ULCC).
 I’m looking forward to seeing what WestJet has in store next.